npm/policies/enterprise-terms.md

 #### Notices<a id="Notices"></a>

 _Notice_ is effective on receipt.
-Each party shall reply by e-mail to confirm receipt of e-mailed _Notice_ when received.
+Each party shall reply by email to confirm receipt of emailed _Notice_ when received.

 ### Definitions<a id="Definitions"></a>